nookit-dev/bnkit/README.md

 -   ChatGPT
 -   Formatting/Link tools (optional: Prettier)

-The goal is to create an app and system for projects without relying on numerous external dependencies.
+The goal is to create an app and system for projects without relying on ANY external dependencies, just Bun itself

+Some features of this project I have or will implement, in no particular order:
+-  A CLI tool to create a new project (NOT STARTED)
+- Code generators (STARTED - IN PROGRESS)
+- Error handling (STARTED - IN PROGRESS)
+- Data Fetching utilities (STARTED - IN PROGRESS)
+- Files and Directory utilities (STARTED - IN PROGRESS)
+- GPT Prompt Generators (STARTED - IN PROGRESS)
+- Markdown and HTML utilities (STARTED - IN PROGRESS)
+- SQLite utilities (STARTED - IN PROGRESS) (Bun HAS a SQLite module built in)
+- Types and TypeSafety through TypeScript type inferencing
+- Validation utilities(STARTED - IN PROGRESS)
+- Web Page Rendering utilities(NOT STARTED)
+- Web Server utilities(NOT START)

+Note: WIP = Work in Progress, TODO = To Do

 Getting Started
 ---------------